ed-hawkins/weather-rescue-data/README.md

 scilly: processed data transcribed by Edward Hanna

+sweden: extracted from SMHI Open Data portal by Ed Hawkins

 uk-midas: extraction of all pressure observations from Met Office MIDAS database by Ed Hawkins